Zeta integrals, Schwartz spaces and local functional equations: Auxiliary definitions

 \begin{definition} A smooth section $\Xi$ of $\mathscr{L}$ is said to have \emph{rapid decay}, if for any semi-algebraic function $p$ on the affine variety $X(F)$ we have

 \end{definition} Note that the definition depends on $X^+ \hookrightarrow X$.
-The notion of rapid decay of $\mathscr{L}^{1/2}$-valued sections can be defined similarly; this might be compared to the definition of Schwartz functions in \cite[Remark 4.1.5]{AG08}, the main differences being that \begin{inparaenum}[(i)] \item we do not consider differential operators, and \item $X$ is singular in general, thus $X(F)$ is not a Nash manifold. \end{inparaenum}
+The notion of rapid decay of $\mathscr{L}^{1/2}$-valued sections can be defined similarly.
+The main differences from the definition of Schwartz functions in \cite[Remark 4.1.5]{AG08} are that \begin{inparaenum}[(i)] \item we do not consider differential operators, and \item $X$ is singular in general, thus $X(F)$ is not a Nash manifold. \end{inparaenum}